-Most PR departments and agencies we work with have excellent relationships with their target print media, and do a great job securing coverage.
+Most PR departments and agencies we work with have excellent relationships with their target print media, and do a great job securing coverage – but when it come to TV coverage it’s a different matter.

 Television has different needs to newspapers and magazines, and the more you can accommodate these, the more likely you are to see your stories on air.